 What is a sales incentive?

-A sales incentive is a type of gift or reward awarded to salespeople who have fulfilled or surpassed a quota for selling goods or services.
-However, it’s deeper than that because sales leaders need to understand what makes their sales team tick – what sustains their motivation to excel in their role?
+A sales incentive is a gift or reward awarded to salespeople who have fulfilled or surpassed a quota.
+However, it’s deeper than that.
+Sales leaders need to understand what makes their sales team tick.
+In other words, what sustains their motivation to excel in their role?
 That’s a sales incentive.

 What are the advantages of sales incentives?